AnshikaBansal2004/Random-Matrix-Coin-Toss-Simulation/README.md

 Overall Probability of getting H (all events combined) = 0.4888888888888889 Overall Probability of getting T (all events combined) = 0.5111111111111111

-#Contributions are welcome!
-Please feel free to submit a Pull Request.
+<b>Contributions are welcome!
+Please feel free to submit a Pull Request.</b>